 Saturday sessions meet for one 4-hour class.

 Register here for the virtual Breastfeeding-Twins, Triplets and More class.
 (Breastfeeding Basics is a prerequisite for registration)

-Our Childbirth Class is offered in-person Saturday from 9am-4pm (lunch provided) or as a 3 week or one Saturday virtual class.
-In both classes expectant parents will have an opportunity to receive answers to their questions about giving birth and reviews what typically happens when mom comes to the hospital in labor.
+Our Childbirth Preparation Classes are available in-person and in a live virtual format.
+In class, expectant parents will have an opportunity to receive answers to their questions about giving birth and review what typically happens when coming to the hospital in labor.

 Through these classes, parents will learn the signs of labor and basic comfort measures and breathing, as well as medical options.
-Moms-to-be and their support persons rehearse for labor to help ease anxiety surrounding the birthing experience.
+The expectant parent and their support person rehearse for labor to help ease anxiety surrounding the birthing experience.
 This comprehensive course also addresses newborn appearance and postpartum changes and emotions.
 All instructors are nationally certified childbirth educators.

-Our in-person Childbirth supplement is a 2-hour class offered to build upon what is taught in the virtual class.
-It focuses on the hands-on portion of childbirth education.
+The in-person class allows more time to focus on the hands-on portion of childbirth education.
 Participants will learn breathing techniques and comfort strategies like massage, use of heat and cool and positioning for labor and birth.
-This class will also review use of the birth ball, rebozo and birthing tubs to ease the labor process, Students will get that hands on touch and opportunity to ask questions of a certified Childbirth Educator.
+This class will also review use of the birth ball, rebozo and birthing tubs to ease the labor process.
+The weeknight in-person class also includes a tour of the UPMC Harrisburg Women and Babies Center.

 Register Here for the Childbirth Class In-Person Supplement. (online childbirth class is a prerequisite for registration)